mxashlynn/Memory-GBS4/README.md

 This single-player version uses a deck of 20 cards containing 2 or 4 of each card type.
 Ten matches are possible.

-I developed this version so that I could learn some new features of GB Studio 4.x.
-You can even review the source files!
+I developed this version so that I could learn some new features of [GB Studio 4.x](https://github.com/chrismaltby/gb-studio/).

 ## Controls 🕹